fengcong1992/WFR_TextMining/README.md

 # WFR_TextMining
-**This is a repository that contains some code samples of text mining-based wind forecasting literature review.**
+**This is a repository that contains code samples of text mining-based wind forecasting literature review.**

 As described in:

-**Current status and advances in machine learning-based wind forecasting: A taxonomical review via text mining
+**Current status and advances in machine learning-based wind forecasting: A taxonomical review via text mining**

 ## How to use
 The meta data analysis, including the journal infrastructure, author infrastructure, and the publication infrastructure, can be performed directly by the data provided.
-To scrap the full text data, your own Elsevier API Key is required.
+To scrap the full text data, your own Elsevier API Key is required and can be obtained from https://dev.elsevier.com.

 ### Dataset
 The example dataset contains meta data scrapped from Google Scholar, Web of Science, and Scopus by the Publish or Perish on 2020-02-01.